yangyan22/Token-Mixer/README.md

 ### Training

-To train the model, you need to prepare our training dataset.
+To train the model, you need to prepare the training dataset.
+For example, the MIMIC-CXR-JPG data.

 Check the dataset path in train.py, and then run:
 ```